 After pressing Shape Library from the Main Menu, the control display shows the Shape Library as shown above.
-At this time, simply use the arrow keys to navigate to the desired shape you wish to cut and press ENTER.
+Double click the desired shape you wish to cut and press OK.
 If the selection is incorrect, press CANCEL and re-select the shape.